phananh1010/gmu-hopper-python-installation/README.md

 wget https://repo.anaconda.com/archive/Anaconda3-2022.05-Linux-x86_64.sh
 ```

 Install on Anaconda on `scratch` directory, located at /scratch/\[uid\].
-Note that you must install here, from the requested computing device.
-Do not install anaconda from head node, since the head node may use another OS.
-Software tailored for head node OS may not work on request machine.
-To install anaconda, create a directory on scratch, e.g. `mkdir /scratch/\[uid\]/anaconda3`.
+Note that you must install everything on `scratch` while logging in the requested computing machine.
+Do not install `anaconda` from the head node.
+The head node may use another OS and software tailored for head node OS may not work on request machine.
+To install `anaconda`, create a directory on `scratch`, e.g. `mkdir /scratch/\[uid\]/anaconda3`.

 #### Step 2: create virtual environment on scratch
 Use `--prefix` to specify path to scratch: